vyos/vyos-documentation/docs/qos.rst

 The Priority Queue is a classful scheduling policy.
-It does not delay packets, it simply dequeues packets according to their priority.
+It does not delay packets (Priority Queue is not a shaping policy), it simply dequeues packets according to their priority.

 .. note:: Priority Queue, as other non-shaping policies, is only useful if your outgoing interface is really full.
 If it is not, VyOS will